Andrew Tate’s team claims he has a ‘dark spot, most likely a tumour’

 “This is not a health issue to be taken lightly and all due diligence is being made to make sure he gets the best medical care that is available to him.”

-The news come after a Romanian court rejected appeals from Mr Tate’s legal team against a 30-day extension in jail earlier this week.
+The news comes after a Romanian court rejected appeals from Mr Tate’s legal team against a 30-day extension in jail earlier this week.

-It was the former kickboxer’s third appeal against his detention since his arrest.
+It was Mr Tate’s third appeal against his detention since his arrest.

-Despite being detained, he continues to attract the loyalty of his millions of followers while his social media accounts are still active.
+Despite his detention, he continues to enjoy the support of his millions of online followers.

 Hashtags such as #FreeTopG and references to “Matrix” opposition have flooded social media since the influencer’s arrest in December.